Global-Reserve-Distribution/looner-microsites/replit.md

   - Updated image containers to white background with gray border for better product image visibility
   - Fallback to LOONER logo with cannabis gradient background when no Shopify image available
   - Both desktop and mobile flyout menus show authentic product images with proper aspect ratios
-- **PINK LEMONADE PRODUCT MATCHING FIX** (July 30, 2025): Enhanced product matching for exact Pink Lemonade identification
+- **PINK LEMONADE VARIANT MATCHING FIX** (July 30, 2025): Updated product matching to handle Shopify product variants
-  - Added prioritized exact matching for "Pink Lemonade" to find correct Shopify product image
+  - Enhanced Pink Lemonade matching to look for "10mg Sparkling Lemonades" product with Pink variant
-  - Enhanced search logic to check title, description, and tags for "pink lemonade" combinations
+  - Added variant-aware search logic that checks product variants for "Pink" options
-  - Added detailed logging to track Pink Lemonade product discovery and image extraction
+  - Updated debugging to show product variants and their titles for lemonade products
-  - Fixed issue where generic "lemonade" search was not finding "Pink Lemonade" specifically
+  - Fixed issue where Pink Lemonade was a variant of main product rather than standalone product
-  - Enhanced product debugging to show image availability and URLs for all products
+  - Enhanced product matching to work with Shopify's variant system for accurate image display

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED